thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 | `/guests`      | `routes/guests.js`     |
 | `/prizes`      | `routes/prizes.js`     |

-And the `server.js` module would require and attach all the resource-specific routers as well as any project-wide middleware.
+And a `server.js` module would require and attach all the resource-specific routers as well as any project-wide middleware.

 ```javascript
 'use strict';